 He was described as such by venture capitalist Adrian Beecroft.

 Mr Beecroft's report, commissioned by the prime minister, on boosting growth was published last week.
-He suggested that bosses should be able to fire staff without giving a reason.'Some humility'
+He suggested that bosses should be able to fire staff without giving a reason.

 After his return from Germany on a visit with Deputy Prime Minister Nick Clegg, Mr Cable said: "It is quite legitimate to point out that, although we are not in the eurozone, we are affected by it, and therefore can reasonably have a view.